Talenteddolly/ContentCraft-Hub/Setup-Guide-Color-Scheme/Github-Pages-Deployment.md

 ### **Step 1: Install `gh-pages`**

-In the terminal, run the following command inside the project root directory:
+The developer should install the `gh-pages` package as a development dependency.
+Inside the project root directory, they can run:

 ```bash
 npm install --save-dev gh-pages